15 Email Campaign Examples to Create High-Converting Campaigns

 Starbucks

-This transactional email campaign example is offering bonus stars to people who follow through on the call to action.
+This transactional email campaign example offers bonus stars to people who follow through on the call to action.
 Notice that this has nothing to do with an online activity.
 Starbucks is inviting people into their stores to take advantage of the offer.

 The email itself is minimalistic and focuses exclusively on the offer.